VoIPGRID/opensips_exporter/README.md

 ## Development

-To work on opensips_exporter, get a recent [Go], get a recent [dep], and
+To work on opensips_exporter, get a recent [Go] and
 run:

     go get -u github.com/VoIPGRID/opensips_exporter

-While developing, make sure to run `dep ensure` often enough to keep dependencies up-to-date.

 The `github.com/VoIPGRID/opensips_exporter/opensips` package contains the implementation of the interactions with OpenSIPS needed to get statistics from